Cyrus R. Williams, III, Ph.D.

 - Multicultural Counseling

-Prior to my work at Regent University as Interim Chair of the Counseling Department and Assistant Professor in the Counseling Department.
-I worked for more than fifteen years in various administrative positions in higher education.
+Prior to my work at Regent University as Associate Professor in the Counseling Department, I worked for more than fifteen years in various administrative positions in higher education.
 Specifically, I worked at Manchester Community College in student support services.
-I have worked exclusively with first-generation college students as a Counselor in the Student Support Services Program at the University of Connecticut, and served as the Associate Director of the Ronald E. McNair Program at the University of Florida.
+I worked exclusively with first-generation college students as a Counselor in the Student Support Services Program at the University of Connecticut, and served as the Associate Director of the Ronald E. McNair Program at the University of Florida.
 I was also employed as Residence Director for Housing at the University of Florida.
 My last position in higher education administration was as the Assistant Dean of Students at the University of Florida.

 My overall research interest centers on the intersection of ethnicity, social economic status, and education and other institutions.
 I focus on applying non-cognitive variables, such as hope, resilience and strength-based interventions to increase access, persistence, retention rates and the overall college experience for first-generation college students and at risk individuals and families.
 Additional research interests include multicultural and advocacy counseling and multicultural competencies and supervision as well as substance abuse counseling.

-In addition to working in higher education, I have many years experience working with adults in community counseling agencies as a forensics and substance abuse counselor.
-Positions I have held as a community counselor include serving as a counselor for the Non-Violence Alliance where I worked with men and women who were involved in the criminal system for their involvement in domestic abuse.
-I also worked as an addictions counselor for CDS Family & Behavioral Services Inc. and was the lead counselor for the forensic diversion team at Meridian Behavioral Healthcare Inc. In each to these positions I worked with teams consisting of criminal justice, judicial and social sciences agencies to provide substance abuse and mental health treatment.
+In addition to working in higher education, I have many years' experience working with adults in community counseling agencies as a forensics and substance abuse counselor.
+Currently, I provide mental health counseling to couples and individuals.
+I am a Gottman trained couples therapist and provide clinical supervision to helping professionals in the community.
+I provide these services through my mental health, speaking and consultant business.
+Some of my past clinical counseling positions include serving as a community counselor and serving as a counselor for the Non-Violence Alliance where I have worked with men and women who were involved in the criminal system for their involvement in domestic abuse.
+I also worked as an addictions counselor for CDS Family & Behavioral Services, Inc. and was the lead counselor for the forensic diversion team at Meridian Behavioral Healthcare Inc. In each of these positions I worked with teams consisting of criminal justice, judicial and social sciences agencies to provide substance abuse and mental health treatment.

-In regards to leadership and service to the profession, I have been an active member of the American Counseling Association (ACA) and divisions therein (AMCD, AACC, SJ), since 2005, a member of the Virginia Counseling Association; serving as the President of Virginia Association of Counselor Education and Supervision and a member of National Association of Student Personnel Administrators (NASPA) and American College Professionals Association (ACPA).
-I also serve as Co-Chair of the Regent Chapter of Chi Sigma Iota, an International professional and academic Counseling Honor Society.
+In regards to leadership and service to the profession, I am an active member of the American Counseling Association (ACA) and divisions therein (AMCD, AACC, SJ) since 2005, a member of the Virginia Counseling Association; and I served as the President of Virginia Association of Counselor Education and Supervision.
+I also currently serve as Faculty Advisor of Chi Sigma Iota an international professional and academic counseling honor society.